networkx/nx-guides/content/exploratory_notebooks/facebook_notebook.md

 These attributes can be calculated with the `nx.diameter` and `nx.average_shortest_path_length` functions, respectively.
-Note however that these analyses require computing the shortest path between every pair of nodes in the network.
-This can be quite expensive for networks of this size!
+Note however that these analyses require computing the shortest path between every pair of nodes in the network: this can be quite expensive for networks of this size!
 Since we're interested in several analyses involving the shortest path length for all nodes in the network, we can instead compute this once and reuse the information to save computation time.